Pewejekubam/qbd-to-gnucash/README.md

 - **Hierarchy Validation**: Ensures parent accounts are created before child accounts to maintain a valid GnuCash hierarchy.
 - **Placeholder Optimization**: Removes redundant placeholder accounts with only one child and promotes the child to the parent level.
 - **CSV Export**: Generates a GnuCash-compatible CSV file with all processed accounts.
+- **HTML Export for Sales Tax Codes and Payment Terms**: Converts Sales Tax Codes and Payment Terms into well-formatted HTML files to make manual data entry into GnuCash less of a pain.

+## Why HTML for Sales Tax Codes and Payment Terms?

+Manually entering Sales Tax Codes and Payment Terms into GnuCash can be tedious and error-prone.
+To alleviate this, the project generates HTML files that are formatted for easy readability.
+These files allow users to quickly reference the data and reduce the frustration of manual entry.

 ## Workflow Overview